marcyeo/SC1015_MiniProject_Submission/README.md

 - Visualised training process with Line graphs:  Loss, Accuracy, Precision and Recall History
 - Checked accuracy metrics (train vs test performance, classification report)
 - SHapley Additive exPlanations analysis to analyse importance of variables in predicting Loan Status and correlation with Loan Status
+- Feature values of SHAP analysis are based off column indexes in our dataframe

 ## Conclusion
 Using Excel (File:Overall_Ranking) to collate the ranking of our 3 machine learning models and calculating every variable's average ranking score, we derived our top 10 most significant variables determing loan status.